marnovandermaas/chessle/README.md

 # Chessle

 Guess the Chess player.
 This game is inspired by the popular word guessing game [Wordle](https://www.powerlanguage.co.uk/wordle/), is based off of an open source code base [React Wordle](https://github.com/cwackerfuss/react-wordle) and inspired by [Bikle](https://github.com/giop98/bikle).
+The logo is licensed in [the public domain](https://publicdomainvectors.org/en/free-clipart/Chess-piece-symbol-image/68163.html).

 ## Build and run